Menu

 • Application layer attacks: the purpose is to crash the web server, and their magnitude is measured in Requests per second.

-• Protocol attacks: it utilizes server resources or intermediate communication infrastructures such as firewalls and load balancers and is measured in packets per second.
+• Protocol attacks: they utilize server resources or intermediate communication infrastructures such as firewalls and load balancers and are measured in packets per second.

 Because of the speed and destruction that these attacks may cause, hackers have adopted the ransom model.
 DDoS attackers can now take a healthcare organization offline and only stop the attack if a specified ransom is paid.